sav-che/TL-2/Authors/Floderus, Björn Gustaf Oscar {std. Flod.}.md

-> [!cite] BHL link: this entry starts at [page 260](https://www.biodiversitylibrary.org/item/103834#page/282/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 260](https://www.biodiversitylibrary.org/page/33259764) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Floderus, Björn Gustaf Oscar (1867-1941), Swedish physician esp. interested in the genus *Salix*, born 14 Aug 1867 in Uppsala, studied medicine at the Univ. of Uppsala from 1885, med. cand.
 1889, docent in surgery at Uppsala 1897, Dr. med.
-1898 in Stockholm where he resided from 1899 and where he died on 12 Mai 1941. (*Flod.*).
+1898 in Stockholm where he resided from 1899 and where he died on 12 Mai 1941.
+**Abbreviated name**: *Flod.*

 #### Note